Minnesota LLC Start up - Complete Guide

 Open a Business Bank Account:

-Keep personal and business finances separate to maintain liability protection.
-Required documents include EIN and Articles of Organization.
+Make a separation of personal and business finances to keep liability intact.
+Necessary are EIN and Articles of Organization.

 Get Business Insurance:

-Protects your business from liability, property loss, or employee-related claims.
+Guarantees your business against liability, property damage or claims by employees.
 Common types include:

 Maintain Records:

-Store Articles of Organization, operating agreements, tax documents, contracts, and insurance policies securely.
+Keep Articles of Organization, operating agreements, tax documents, contracts and insurance policies in a safe place.

 Annual Renewal: